-On 27 March 2020, the Board of NAMAI declared and approved a dividend payment based on the ten year Irish government bond yield as at 31 March 2020.
-The dividend was paid to the holders of B ordinary shares of NAMAI only, the private investors, who have ownership of 51% in the Company.
-No dividends were paid to the A ordinary shareholders, NAMA the Agency, which has a 49% ownership in the Company.
-The dividend payment was €0.00067 per share amounting to €0.034m.
+On 27 March 2020, the Board of NAMAI ("the Company") declared and approved a dividend payment based on the ten year Irish government bond yield as at 31 March 2020.
+The dividend was paid to the holders of B ordinary shares of NAMAI only, the private investors, who held a 51% ownership in the Company at that date.
+No dividends were paid to the A ordinary shareholders, NAMA the Agency, which had a 49% ownership in the Company.
+The dividend payment was 0.00067 per share amounting to 0.034m.